I’ve been using Closte for more than an year now and I’m pleased with it.

 Here are they:

-There are only a few hosting providers who provide LiteSpeed.
+There are only a few hosting providers that provide LiteSpeed.

-LiteSpeed is pretty new webserver (an alternative to Apache and Nginx).
-Some of the significant advantages are performance and free LiteSpeed cache plugin.
+LiteSpeed is a pretty new webserver (an alternative to Apache and Nginx).
+Some of the significant advantages are performance and the free LiteSpeed cache plugin.
 There are plenty more.

 PS: OpenLiteSpeed is the open-source version of LiteSpeed.